OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-gentle-introduction.md

 ---
 title: 'A gentle introduction: Orbit chains'
-sidebar_label: 'A gentle introduction to Orbit'
-description: "Launch your own Arbitrum Orbit chain using the Arbitrum Nitro codebase.
-Build an L2 or an L3 with the ability to customize every aspect of the chain specifically for your needs."
+description: 'Launch your own Arbitrum Orbit chain using the Arbitrum Nitro codebase.
+Build an L2 or an L3 with the ability to customize every aspect of the chain specifically for your needs.'
 author: symbolpunk
 sme: oliviaJ3388
 target_audience: technical decision-makers, people familiar with web3 who will decide to use Orbit on behalf of their organizations